hazelld/Auto-Type/README.md

 Cheat at typing tests of course
 	![](cheating.png)

+(The missed words are because I didn't enable the ' key, so "don't" and "isn't" were incorrect)

 ##Portability Issues
 I have only tested this on Ubuntu, because the actual device is saved under different names on different distributions, which means this isn't very portable.